In the guide

 You may only use the term 'blend', 'blending' or 'blended' if you are blending two or more of the same category of spirit drink (two types of whisky, for example) with minor differences such as length of maturation, region of production, production method, etc. If you are combining two or more different spirits (vodka and rum, for example) then you must refer to mixing rather than blending.

 If a matured product contains a blend of old and young spirit drinks, the maximum maturation time that you can claim is that which relates to the youngest part.
-For example, if you are blending a six-month aged whisky and a 12-month aged whisky then you can only claim that the product has been matured for six months.
+For example, if you are blending a three-year aged whisky and a five-year aged whisky then you can only claim that the product has been matured for three years.

 Certain spirits are traditional to certain countries or regions or have a particular character when produced in those countries or regions.
 Where this is the case the SD is a 'registered geographical indication' (RGI).

 For each RGI there will be a product specification that specifies how the product is to be made, what it can be made from, the alcoholic content, etc and restricts the manufacture of the product to a specific geographical region.
 The specified region can be a country, such as for Irish Poteen, or a specific region within a country, such as for Cornish Cyder Brandy.

 A searchable register of geographical indications can be found on the European Commission website (it covers wine as well as spirit drinks).

 You can only use the GI if you are complying with the rules on both composition and manufacture, and manufacturing the product within the protected geographical region.
 Therefore, you cannot describe your product as 'Russian Vodka' unless the product is manufactured in Russia.